 Nakayima Tree is located 15 minutes off the town of Mubende approximately 3 hours drive from Kampala.
 Tourists can access the shrine en route going to Kibale forest national park.

-Lake Bunyonyi is the second deepest lake in Africa located in southwestern Uganda about 1 hour drive from Bwindi rain forest.
-Bunyonyi in local language means a place of many little birds.
+Lake Bunyonyi is the second deepest lake in Africa located in southwestern Uganda about 1-hour drive from the Bwindi rain forest.
+Bunyonyi in the local language means a place of many little birds.

-The lake is perfect for a visit to Bwindi on a gorilla tracking safari because on there are lodges on the lakeside with nice beds, food and some offer swimming platforms and boat rides.
+The lake is perfect for a visit to Bwindi on a gorilla-tracking safari because there are lodges on the lakeside with nice beds, food and some offer swimming platforms and boat rides.

 Bigo Bya Mugyenyi and Ntutsi mounds

-Tourists who love to love to hear about ancient human history Bigo Bya Mugyenyi are a must visit archeological earth works dating back to the 13th and 16th centuries.
-The trench like systems are associated with the landscape traditions of Bachwezi kingdom.
-The trenches cover a distance of 10sqkm in Ntusi in Sembabule and runs along the Ridge of Akagera River.
+Tourists who love to love to hear about ancient human history Bigo Bya Mugyenyi are a must-visit archeological earthworks dating back to the 13th and 16th centuries.
+The trench-like systems are associated with the landscape traditions of the Bachwezi kingdom.
+The trenches cover a distance of 10sqkm in Ntusi in Sembabule and run along the Ridge of Akagera River.

-Visiting Bigo Bya Mugyenyi in Ntutsi is a highlight of your Uganda safari a long with a visit to local villages.Read More
+Visiting Bigo Bya Mugyenyi in Ntutsi is a highlight of your Uganda safari a along with a visit to local villages.Read More

 Cruise to the Source of the Nile River

 At the source of River Nile, witness a point where 30% of Nile waters come from springs while 70%flow from Lake Victoria.
 The River is arguably the longest in the world.
-Originates right in Jinja where the waters start their 3 months journey to Mediterranean Sea in Egypt.
-Take a boat to Source of the Nile point and the ride crosses into Lake Victoria and back.
-The eco-system at the source is well kept with many flowering trees, plants, and shrubs attracting a variety of birds, reptiles and butterflies.
+Originates right in Jinja where the waters start their 3 months journey to the Mediterranean Sea in Egypt.
+Take a boat to the Source of the Nile point and the ride crosses into Lake Victoria and back.
+The ecosystem at the source is well kept with many flowering trees, plants, and shrubs attracting a variety of birds, reptiles, and butterflies.